 Find out about the history and fun facts about the teams participating in the Regina Dragon Boat Festival.
 This page is updated as teams register and provide their information.
-If you do not see your team or require changes, please contact us. **Clicking on the image will give you a bigger photo.
+If you do not see your team or require changes, please contact us.

 Hope We Float

 The team formed around 2002 and was originally known as the Lab Rats.
 It was made up of lab people from the Vet Lab, RCMP Crime Lab, RGH lab, a few city police members and a few friends.
 In 2003, the name was changed to Hope We Float! as many of the original team had dropped out.
-The best year of this group was 2004, when the team won a silver medal int the Adult Rec Division.
+The best year of this group was 2004 when the team won a silver medal in the Adult Rec Division.

 After a year off in 2007, a new management group revived Hope We Float! in 2008.
 This group was made up of various Lab Techs, along with many friends and family members who all pitched in to fill the boat.
-This team’s best year was 2012, when a medal was achieved in the Adult Rec D Division.
-Hope We Float! has consistantly placed between 10th and 15th most years, having lots of fun along the way!
+This team’s best year was 2012 when a medal was achieved in the Adult Rec D Division.
+Hope We Float! has consistently placed between 10th and 15th most years, having lots of fun along the way!
 Another management change occurred in 2016, and now in 2017, Hope We Float! is back.
 Once again made up of lab personnel and previous team members, we are excited to participate in this years’ festival.

 While they have competed once previously (2 years ago), the Cox Blockers are calling 2017 their 2nd debut into the world of dragon boating!
 The team consists of mainly of pharmacists and pharmacy technicians from the Regina Qu’Appelle Health Region with a little help from their friends.